dfrnt-labs/terminusdb-docs-static/src/app/docs/undo-reset-howto/page.md

   -d '{"commit_descriptor": "admin/mydb/local/branch/main/commit/abc123"}'
 ```

-This is possible because commits are immutable — they are never deleted, only unreferenced.
+This is possible because commits are immutable — TerminusDB never deletes them, it only unreferences them.

 ---